mochoabuilds/-cognition-/README.md

 + Field Notes

 COMPUTER VISION
-+ We train a distributed computer vision model to understand “whose hands are doing what, with what object” in neighborhood markets scenarios.
++ **We train a distributed computer vision model to understand “whose hands are doing what, with what object” in neighborhood markets scenarios**.
 Algorithms divide images into regions, bounding boxes and probabilities that are then integrated into more abstract and analytical efforts (i.e. mixture density network) to help machines understand the local realities that make things work elsewhere but not here.

 + A. Human Pose Estimation | Who’s here? ![1-DsOBzKpVMUULGABMVFdVIg](https://user-images.githubusercontent.com/40745550/82762582-6febd280-9dc7-11ea-90ea-0671e1bf3744.jpeg)
 + B. Gesture Recognition | Whatcha up to?